Oslo: Institutions of higher education

-Oslo School of Management (Markedshøyskolen – MH) located at the Campus Kristiania education center.

 The level of education and productivity in the workforce is high in Norway.
 Nearly half of those with education at tertiary level in Norway live in the Oslo region, placing it among Europe's top three regions in relation to education.

 In 2008, the total workforce in the greater Oslo region (5 counties) numbered 1,020,000 people.
 The greater Oslo region has several higher educational institutions and is home to more than 73,000 students.
 The University of Oslo is the largest institution for higher education in Norway with 27,400 students and 7,028 employees in total.

 Culture

 Oslo has a large and varied number of cultural attractions, which include several buildings containing artwork from Edvard Munch and various other international artists but also several Norwegian artists.
 Several world-famous writers have either lived or been born in Oslo.
 Examples are Knut Hamsun and Henrik Ibsen.
 The government has recently invested large amounts of money in cultural installations, facilities, buildings and festivals in the City of Oslo.
 Bygdøy, outside the city centre is the centre for history and the Norwegian Vikings' history.
 The area contains many parks and seasites and many museums.
 Examples are the Fram Museum, Vikingskiphuset and the Kon-Tiki Museum.
 Oslo hosts the annual Oslo Freedom Forum, a conference described by The Economist as "on its way to becoming a human-rights equivalent of the Davos economic forum."
 Oslo is also known for giving out the Nobel Peace Prize every year.